 Following a rather longish the interval, Gabriel Fauré's Quartet in C-minor for Piano, Violin, Viola, and Cello No. 1, Op.
-15, was given a luminous performance by Mr. Pohjonen, Danbi Um, Beth Guterman Chu, and Sihao He.

-opening Allearo The molto moderato momentarily has an à la Russe feeling, later becoming quietly rapturous.
+15, was given a luminous performance opening Allearo The molto moderato momentarily has an à la Russe feeling, later becoming quietly rapturous.
 A piano theme is soon taken up by Danbi Um's silken violin, then passed on to Ms. Chen and Ms. Guterman Chu.
-The music becomes overwhelmingly beautiful passionate, before turning more lyrical.
-Pohjonen's sorcery is evidenced in the movement's sustained conclusion.
+The music becomes overwhelmingly beautiful and passionate, before turning more lyrical.
+Mr. Pohjonen's sorcery is again evidenced in the movement's sustained conclusion.